theatre television radio

 Garry is an award-winning playwright, screenwriter and producer.
 He has written for the National Theatre, leading theatres and venues across the UK, and extensively for television and radio.
 His television work has been seen in more than 60 countries.

 From 2005 to 2020, he was director of the masters programme in writing for performance at the University of Leeds.
-In 2023 he won a Writers Guild of Great Britain New Play Commission Scheme award to write a play for the city of Sunderland.
+He recently won a Writers Guild of Great Britain New Play Commission Scheme award to write a play for the city of Sunderland.

 Recent work